RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 					to compensate.
 So things like listening and taking notes at the same time can be genuinely exhausting, not just a bit tricky.
 				</li>
 				<li>
-					AuDHD (autistic and ADHD) – often means experiencing a mix of the above, sometimes in ways that interact with or amplify each other.
+					AuDHD (autistic and ADHD) &mdash; often means experiencing a mix of the above, sometimes in ways that interact with or amplify each other.
 				</li>
 				</ul>
-				<p>These aren't clear-cut – every brain is different.
+				<p>These aren't clear-cut &mdash; every brain is different.
 But understanding your own patterns is a good starting point for finding strategies that actually work for you.</p>
 				<h3>The knowing-doing gap</h3>
 				<p>Knowing what you need to do and actually being able to do it are two completely different things.
-You can have the assignment open, know it's due Friday, genuinely want to start - but just can't start.</p>
+You can have the assignment open, know it's due Friday, genuinely want to start &mdash; but just can't start.</p>
 				<p>That's not laziness.
 That's a gap between intention and action, and it's an executive function thing &mdash; specifically around task initiation and self-regulation.</p>
 				<p>This is why "just try harder" doesn't really work.
-The strategies that actually help are the ones that reduce the load on your brain - external reminders, smaller starting points, less friction.
+The strategies that actually help are the ones that reduce the load on your brain &mdash; external reminders, smaller starting points, less friction.
 We'll get into all of that later in the course.</p>
                 <!-- END Executive function content -->
             </div>
             </div>